microsoft/iot-curriculum/labs/ai-edge/speech/README.md

 # Speech to text

-This lab covers using a Raspberry Pi and a microphone to recognize speech and convert it to text using Azure Cognitive Services and Python.
+This lab covers using a Raspberry Pi and a microphone/speaker to use the Azure Cognitive Speech Services and Python.
+This lab covers speech to text, text to speech and speech translation.

 | Authors | [Connor Hagen](https://github.com/chagen24), [Jim Bennett](https://github.com/JimBobBennett) |
 |:---|:---|